 iii) Balancing speed

 Practice will make it better.
-Most likely the reason for the stitches to be uneven across the motif is caused by uneven balance between the speed of the stitches and the speed of your moving hand.
-There is a sweet balance where you’ll need to learn how to press your foot pedal (go faster) or slow down (releasing foot pedal) accordingly to your hand movement.
+Most likely the reason for the stitches to be uneven across the motif is an uneven balance between the speed of the stitches and the speed of your moving hand.
+There is a sweet balance where you’ll need to learn how to press your foot pedal (go faster) or releasing it (slow down) accordingly to your hand movement.
 Sometimes we are too focused on getting the shape we want, we tend to move the hand faster than the speed of the stitches.

 So, one option is to just quilt fast!
 In my early days of free motion quilting, I find that my stitches were much better when I go fast (pressing the foot pedal and moving my hand fast).